Dr. Jelsma’s Office Philosophy: Personal Care

 Office Assistant

-Laura started with Dr. Jelsma in 2020.
+Emily started with Dr. Jelsma in 2021.

-Laura is the lead patient coordinator.
+Emily is the lead patient coordinator.
 She is the first person you encounter on entering the office.
 She checks patients in, schedules appointments, answers phones and is in charge of all medical records requests.